-Figure 2, which gives the schooling attainment of each US birth cohort (1876 to 1987), measured at age 30.
+Interestingly, the long-run increase in educational wage differentials, especially the higher college wage premium today than a century ago, have occurred despite large increases in the educational attainment of the US labor force.
+These large educational increases are illustrated in Figure 2, which gives the schooling attainment of each US birth cohort (1876 to 1987), measured at age 30.

-The rise of mass secondary schooling in the first part of the twentieth century and the development of a flexible system of higher education led to enormous increases in years of education (Goldin and Katz 2008).
+The achievement of mass secondary schooling in the first part of the twentieth century and the development of a flexible and multi-faceted system of higher education in the US led to enormous increases in years of education (Goldin and Katz 2008).
 Educational attainment rose rapidly for cohorts born between 1876 and 1951.
-Mean years of schooling increased by 5.9 years (from 7.3 to 13.2 years), or by 0.79 years per decade.
-Each successive generation of Americans had two more years of schooling than its parents.
+Mean years of schooling increased by 5.9 years (from 7.3 years to 13.2 years), or by 0.79 years per decade.
+Each successive generation of Americans had two more years of schooling than their parents.

 Then the series hit a plateau, with educational attainment barely changing for cohorts born from 1951 to 1966.
 It began to rise again but at a slower pace than previously.
-Educational attainment for the 1951 to 1987 birth cohorts rose by 1.1 years up to a level of 14.3 years, a rate of increase of just 0.29 years per decade.
+Educational attainment for the 1951 to 1987 birth cohorts rose by 1.1 years up to a level of 14.3 years for the 1987 birth cohort, a rate of increase of just 0.29 years per decade.
+A child born in 1987 had 0.88 more years of schooling than his or her parents born in 1962.

-How much did this slowdown in the growth of educational attainment contribute to the recent rise in the college wage premium?
+How much did this slowdown in the growth of educational attainment across cohorts contribute to the rise in the college wage premium since the late 1970s?

 II.
-The Race between Education and Technology: 1914 to 2017
+The Race between Education and Technology, 1914 to 2017

-We follow Katz and Murphy (1992), Goldin and Katz (2008), and Autor, Katz, and Kearney

-(2008) in modeling changes in educational wage differentials as a race between the supply of skills (driven by changes in the educational attainment of the work force) and demand for skills (driven by SBTC).
-We apply this approach to the evolution of the college wage premium from 1914 to 2017.
+We follow Katz and Murphy (1992), Goldin and Katz (2008), and Autor, Katz, and Kearney (2008) in modeling changes in educational wage differentials using the conceptual framework of a race between the supply of skills (driven by changes in the educational attainment of the work force) and the demand for skills (driven by skill-biased technological change).
+We apply the approach to understand the evolution of the college wage premium from 1914 to 2017.

-Our framework postulates a CES production function for aggregate output Q with two factors, skilled workers (S) and unskilled workers (U) who perform imperfectly substitutable tasks:
+Our framework postulates a CES production function for aggregate output Q with two factors, skilled workers (S) and unskilled workers (U), who perform imperfectly substitutable tasks:

-(1) $$Q_t = \left[\alpha_t (a_t L{S_t})^{\rho} + (1 - \alpha_t) (b_t L{U_t})^{\rho}\right]^{\frac{1}{\rho}},$$ where L{S_t} and L{U_t} are the quantities of skilled labor and unskilled labor employed in period t, a_t and b_t represent skilled and unskilled labor augmenting technological change, and α_t is a time-varying technology parameter indexing the share of work activities allocated to skilled labor.
-The production function parameter ρ is related to σ{SU} , the aggregate elasticity of substitution between skilled and unskilled labor, such that $\sigma{SU} = 1/(1 - \rho)$.
+$$Q{t} = \left[\alpha{t} \left(a{t} L{S{t}}\right)^{\rho} + (1 - \alpha{t}) \left(b{t} L{U{t}}\right)^{\rho}\right]^{\frac{1}{\rho}} \tag{1}$$ where L{S_t} and L{U_t} are the quantities of skilled labor and unskilled labor employed in period t, a_t and b_t represent skilled and unskilled labor augmenting technological change, α_t is a time-varying technology parameter indexing the share of work activities allocated to skilled labor.
+The production function parameter ρ is related to σ{SU} , the aggregate elasticity of substitution between skilled and unskilled labor, such that $\sigma{SU} = \frac{1}{1-\rho}$.
 Skill-neutral technological improvements raise a_t and b_t by the same proportion.
-Increases in (a_t/b_t) or in α_t both represent SBTC.
+Increases in (a_t/b_t) or in α_t both represent skill-biased technological change.
 We focus on the college and high school divide so that skilled workers (S) are "college equivalents" (college graduates plus half of those with some college) and unskilled workers (U) are "high school equivalents" (those with 12 or fewer years of schooling and half of those with some college).